Courses

 EE 5440.
 Gr Semiconductor Materials/Dev.
 0 or 4 Credits.

 Covers energy band theory, effective mass, band structure and electronic properties of semiconductors.
 Transport of electrons and holes in bulk materials and across interfaces.
 MOSFETs, BJTs, pn junctions, and Schottky barriers.
 Experimental portion of course will have a laboratory component for electronic measurements of semiconductor devices.
-Prerequisite: Electrical Engineering Graduate student, Materials Science Graduate student, or Instructor permission.
+Credit not awarded for both EE 5440 and EE 3440.
+Prerequisite: Graduate student or Instructor permission.
 Cross-listed with: PHYS 5675.

 EE 5540.
 Real-Time Control Systems.
 3 Credits.